Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Kansas State Stats and Trends

-- This season, the Wildcats have an against the spread record of 4-2-1 in their seven games as a favorite of 1 point or more.
+- Kansas State has played 12 games, with six wins against the spread.

-- Kansas State's games this year have hit the over five times in 12 opportunities (41.7%).
+- The Wildcats have an against the spread record of 4-2 in their six games as a favorite of 2.5 points or more so far this season.

-- This year, the Wildcats score just one more point per game (26.3) than the Tigers surrender (25.3).
+- Kansas State's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- Kansas State is 5-1 against the spread and 5-1 overall in games when it records more than 25.3 points.
+- The Wildcats average 26.3 points per game, comparable to the 25.3 per matchup the Tigers give up.

-- The Wildcats have turned the ball over one more time (14 total) than the Tigers have forced a turnover (13) this season.
+- This year, the Wildcats have turned the ball over 14 times, one more than the Tigers' takeaways (13).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.